 Why It’s Important to Get Drugs Out of Your System

-If you are seeking medication-assisted treatment, you'll need to be in a state of semi-withdrawal when you are starting addiction recovery at the facility.
+You’ve probably spent a long time trying to keep drugs in your system to avoid withdrawal symptoms.
+But, when you are seeking drug addiction treatment, ridding your system of drugs is an important step.
+You’ll need to be in a state of semi-withdrawal when you are starting addiction recovery at the facility.
 While this process is uncomfortable, it allows the addiction treatment staff to provide you with the right dose of medication.
 You’ll need to stop taking methadone and other long-acting opioids for 48-72 hours.
-Short-acting opioids including heroin and oxycodone must be stopped 24 hours before your appointment.
+Short-acting opioids, including heroin and oxycodone, must be stopped 24 hours before your appointment.

 Tips to Remove Drugs from Your System Naturally

 The first step is to stop taking the drug.
 Supporting your body’s natural process can help you get drugs out of your system so you can get the treatment you need.
+You can remove drugs from your system by staying hydrated, exercising, eating a healthy diet, and avoiding alcohol or caffeine.

-Staying hydrated is an important part of the process.
-Water is a key component of your body's natural detoxification system.
-Toxins are flushed out through your urine, and hydration keeps your body functioning at an optimal level.
-Aim for 8-10 glasses of water throughout the day.
+- Aim for 8-10 glasses of water throughout the day.
 Don’t expect drinking a large amount of water at one time to be an effective way to remove drugs from your system.
 Staying hydrated requires frequency, not just volume.

-In addition to water, herbal teas and juice may help your body flush out toxins.
+- In addition to water, herbal teas and juice may help your body flush out toxins.
 They contain natural compounds that can aid the body in the process and support organ health.